Kpearson72/javascript-challenge/README.md

   * Make sure you have a column for `date/time`, `city`, `state`, `country`, `shape`, and `comment` at the very least.

 * Use a date form in your HTML document and write [JavaScript code](https://github.com/Kpearson72/javascript-challenge/blob/main/UFO-level-1/static/js/app.js) that will listen for events and search through the `date/time` column to find rows that match user input.
-Check out the complete[UFO-Level-1](https://kpearson72.github.io/UFO-Level-1/)
+Check out the complete [UFO-Level-1](https://kpearson72.github.io/UFO-Level-1/)

 ![UFO-Level-1](images/Screen%20Shot%202021-02-26%20at%208.41.19%20PM.png)